darshh8123/Stock-Price-Prediction/README.md

 ## Key Takeaways

-LSTMs are highly effective for time-series forecasting due to their memory of previous states.
+-LSTMs are highly effective for time-series forecasting due to their memory of previous states.
-Proper preprocessing, including scaling and windowing, is critical for model performance.
+-Proper preprocessing, including scaling and windowing, is critical for model performance.
-Using 5 years of historical data improves the model’s ability to capture trends and seasonal patterns.
+-Using 5 years of historical data improves the model’s ability to capture trends and seasonal patterns.

 <img width="1325" height="711" alt="res" src="https://github.com/user-attachments/assets/0336f1d0-39cc-4ca5-a6a0-dbd1f330c3bf" />

 ## Model Predictions Visualization(Insights)

-The plot shows the train dataset (blue), the actual stock prices from the test set (orange), and the model predictions (green).
+-The plot shows the train dataset (blue), the actual stock prices from the test set (orange), and the model predictions (green).
-The model closely follows the trend of the actual prices, demonstrating its ability to forecast stock movements based on historical data.
+-The model closely follows the trend of the actual prices, demonstrating its ability to forecast stock movements based on historical data.
-Using 5 years of historical stock prices, the LSTM successfully captures short-term trends and general patterns in stock price fluctuations.
+-Using 5 years of historical stock prices, the LSTM successfully captures short-term trends and general patterns in stock price fluctuations.